Joint Relational Database Generation via Graph-Conditional Diffusion Models

 The generative model is defined as another Markov chain with learned transitions; the \textit{reverse process},

-This formulation of the reverse process also offers significant modeling flexibility; to predict the less noisy state $\attr_\node^{(t-1)}$ of node $\node$, the model can leverage the graph structure $(\nodes,\edges)$ and the features of all other nodes $\features^{(t)}$.
+This formulation of the reverse process also offers significant modeling flexibility; to predict the less noisy state $\attr_\node^{(t-1)}$ of node $\node$, the model can leverage the graph structure $(\nodes,\edges)$ and the features of all other nodes at time $t$, $\features^{(t)}$.
 However, doing so is not scalable for large graphs, but also not necessary because most of the nodes will be irrelevant.
 Therefore, we propose to condition the denoising of node $\node$ at each timestep on the local neighborhood encoding the relations of the database, which achieves our goal of jointly modeling the nodes faithfully to the RDB structure.
-This is analogous to how convolutional neural network-based image diffusion models condition the denoising of a pixel on its neighboring pixels \citep{ho2020denoising}.
+This is analogous to how image diffusion models based on convolutional neural networks (CNNs) condition the denoising of a pixel on its neighboring pixels \citep{ho2020denoising}.

 To allow a node to interact not only with its parents, but also with its children, for the diffusion model, we treat the graph $\graph$ as undirected by adding reverse edges to all existing edges in $\graph$.
 Formally, let $\graph_{\node, K}^{(t)} = (\nodes_{\node, K},\edges_{\node, K},\features_{\node, K}^{(t)})$ denote the subgraph from $\graph$ (now undirected), centered at node $\node$, containing all nodes in the $K$-hop neighborhood around $\node$, with features at diffusion time $t$.
-For instance, for $K=1$, the nodes in $\graph_{\node, 1}^{(t)}$ correspond to all rows in the database that are referenced by $\row(\node)$ and those that reference it.
+Concretely, for $K=1$, the nodes in $\graph_{\node, 1}^{(t)}$ correspond to all rows in the database that are referenced by $\row(\node)$ and those that reference it.
 Note that we can also bound the worst-case space and time complexity by sampling a fixed-size set of neighbors as proposed by \citet{hamilton2017inductive}.
 Formally, we model the following factorization of the reverse process (Equation \ref{reverse_process}):